SigNoz/signoz.io/docs/instrumentation/php.md

     <figcaption><i>Detailed view of the Trace showing attached events to spans.</i></figcaption>
 </figure>

+### Sample PHP application​

-#### Testing with sample PHP application
+We have included a sample PHP application with README.md at [GitHub](https://github.com/SigNoz/sample-php-app)

-If you want to test out how SigNoz works with a sample PHP application, check out a sample PHP application at this [GitHub](https://github.com/SigNoz/sample-php-app).
+Feel free to use this repo to test out OpenTelemetry instrumentation and how to send telemetry data to SigNoz.

 <InstrumentationFAQ />